fcrepo-exts/fcrepo-camel-toolbox/fcrepo-camel-webapp/README.md

 #Web-Deployable Fedora/Camel integration components

+##Building

+This project can be built with all of the services enabled or with only selected services enabled.

+To build this with all services enabled, use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit -Pat -Prs

+Note: The following syntax is also valid: `mvn install -Pis,it,at,rs`

+To build only the audit service, use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Pat

+Or, to build only the Solr indexing and reindexing service, use

+    MAVEN_OPTS="-Xmx1024m" mvn install -Pis,rs

+Any combination of services is possible, where the profile codes the following meanings:

+* at: Audit Service (Triplestore)
+* is: Indexing Service (Solr)
+* it: Indexing Service (Triplestore)
+* rs: Reindexing Service

 ##Fedora Audit Service (Triplestore)

 This application implements a bridge to an external, triplestore-based [Audit Service](https://wiki.duraspace.org/display/FF/Design+-+Audit+Service) for [Fedora4](http://fcrepo.org).

-###Building

-To build this project with the audit service, use

-    MAVEN_OPTS="-Xmx1024m" mvn install -Pat

-To build this project with the solr and triplestore indexers, use

-    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit

-To build this project with all four applications, use

-    MAVEN_OPTS="-Xmx1024m" mvn install -Pis -Pit -Pat -Prs

-Note: The following syntax is also valid: `mvn install -Pis,it,at,rs`

 ###Configuration